Why is Slurp crawling my page?

 What is Slurp?

-- Slurp collects content from partner sites for inclusion within sites like Yahoo News, Yahoo Finance and Yahoo Sports.
+- Collects content from partner sites for inclusion within sites like Yahoo News, Yahoo Finance and Yahoo Sports.

-- It also accesses pages from sites across the Web to confirm accuracy and improve Yahoo's personalized content for our users.
+- Accesses pages from sites across the Web to confirm accuracy and improve Yahoo's personalized content for our users.

 Website access by Slurp is identified by the "Slurp" User-agent.
 The full User-agent value you'll see in your access logs is:

 Slurp obeys the Robot Exclusion Standard.
-If you'd like to prevent Slurp from reading some portion of your site, create a /robots.txt file and add a rule for "User-agent: Slurp".
+If you'd like to prevent Slurp from reading some portion of your site, create a robots.txt file in the root directory (home folder) of your site and add a rule for "User-agent: Slurp".

 Example of code in a robots.txt file: